John Barilaro: Leaked audio recordings

 On 10 March 2023, Friendlyjordies released a video on YouTube, wherein he played leaked audio recordings taken of Barilaro talking with colleagues prior to the 2021 Upper Hunter state by-election, where he admitted to pork barrelling election commitments amounting to over AU$100 million in an effort to win the election.
 Shanks also published a similar video featuring an extended version of the same conversation, in which Barilaro admitted he was purposefully "making foolish election commitments" to win the seat.

 The recordings would not be reported on by any mainstream media outlet, with the exception of the small regional radio station, 2NM.
 Media Watch host Paul Barry opined that no outlets had covered the story due to the state laws of New South Wales which make it illegal to publish a recording of a private conversation without the person's consent.

+After politics

+In 2025, Barilaro bought a branch of pest inspection business Resicert and works on the Lower North Shore of Sydney as a building and pest inspector.
+Barilaro had unsuccessfully sought a job at the City of Griffith council in June 2025.

 Personal life

 In 2019, Barilaro voiced his support for the decriminalisation of abortion, stating that 30 years earlier he had a girlfriend who had an abortion after she got pregnant while together with Barilaro.

 Barilaro's father, Domenico, died in early 2020.
 Barilaro's aunt, Maria Inzillo, and her husband, Damiani Nesci, died from COVID-19 in December 2020.

 In October 2021, Barilaro announced his separation from his wife of 26 years, Deanna.
 They have three daughters together.

-In December 2021, it was revealed Barilaro was in a relationship with his former long-time media adviser and described "uber-loyalist" Jennifer Lugsdin.
+In December 2021, it was revealed Barilaro was in a relationship with his former long-time media adviser Jennifer Lugsdin.